arpinum-oss/js-promising/docs/api.md

 ## queue.enqueue(func)

-* `func` `function` Function to exectute that may return a promise or an immediate value
+* `func: function` - Function to exectute that may return a promise or an immediate value.
-* returns: `Promise` Promise resolved when enqueued function has been dequeued
+* returns: `Promise<any>` - Promise resolved when enqueued function has been dequeued.